 Unlike bars, which need to ensure that they cut off their customers who are actively imbibing alcohol, liquor stores only vend closed containers and do not allow the consumption of their products within the store itself.

 These retailers are also subject to a degree of liability under the Dram Shop Act, albeit to a much lesser extent than bars or restaurants would be.

 This lack of in-house drinking means that there is no way for a liquor store to monitor the rate of consumption for their customers.

 Are Liquor Stores Liable for Selling to Underage or Visibly Intoxicated Customers?

 The only thing a liquor store can effectively monitor is their customers’ level of intoxication and ages before selling them any bottles of alcohol.

-Therefore, if a customer comes in who is visibly intoxicated or below the legal age, and they sell alcohol to them, which they consume and then cause a collision, dram shop liability is a factor.
+Therefore, if a customer comes in who is visibly intoxicated or below the legal age and the liquor store sells alcohol to them, which they consume and then causes a car accident, dram shop liability laws are a factor.

 Like bars and restaurants, it needs to be proven that the alcohol sold by the particular store was the product that put the driver over the edge and made them a threat to those around them.

 Without proof of fault and negligence, there is no basis for the claim.
 However, if you can prove it, the suit has a greater chance of success.